-Represented by 138 Chapters, 6 Junior groups, and more than 600 volunteers worldwide, SOAR supports 44 institutions - orphanages, boarding schools, day centers, and orphan summer camps - in Armenia, Artsakh, Javakh, Istanbul, Lebanon, and Syria.
+Represented by 145 Chapters, 6 Junior groups, 2 College Groups, and more than 600 volunteers worldwide, SOAR supported 44 institutions in 2019 - orphanages, boarding schools, day centers, and orphan summer camps - in Armenia, Artsakh, Javakh, Istanbul, Lebanon, and Syria.
 Chapters contribute to SOAR's mission in a variety of ways, from traditional fundraising to Program development to professional expertise.
 The common bond among members of the SOAR family is the unwavering belief that orphaned children and adults with disabilities represent the most vulnerable population of Armenian society.